 In addition to the above, DAIDS requires that all protocol deviations be documented in participant records, along with efforts made to correct the deviations, and efforts made to prevent similar deviations in the future.
 The MTN Manual of Operational Procedures should be referenced for complete guidance on protocol deviations.
-All protocol deviations are to be reported within 7 days.

-For MTN-033 the Protocol Deviation (PD) Log CRF will be used to document each protocol deviation identified.
-Missed visits are considered protocol deviations per the MTN policy, however, these will not be captured on the PD Log CRF for MTN-033 (the Missed Visit CRF will capture this information instead).
+For MTN-027 the Protocol Deviation Log (PDL) CRF will be used to document each protocol deviation.
+The PDL Log CRF is completed and faxed to DataFax for each reportable deviation identified.
+Like all CRFs, completed PDL Log CRFs will be filed in the participant's study binder.
+Missed visits are considered protocol deviations per the MTN policy, however these will not be captured on the PDL Log CRF for MTN-027.
+The Missed Visit CRF will capture this information instead.

 Corrective and preventive action plans are required components of protocol deviation documentation.
-Note that the corrective and preventive action plans documented on the PD Log CRF are not required to be completed in order to report the deviation.
-The PD Log CRF should be completed, even if all the action plans are pending or in progress.
-It is important to ensure that documentation includes any associated counseling that was done to address the protocol deviation (e.g., counseling on the importance of retention for missed visit deviations, or reviewing the list of prohibited concomitant medications or other products, etc.).
+Note that the corrective and preventive action plans documented on the PDL log CRFs are not required to be completed in order to report the deviation.
+The Protocol Deviation Log page should be transmitted to DataFax once the CRF is completed, even if all of the action plans are pending or in progress.
+It is important to ensure that documentation includes any associated counseling that was done to address the protocol deviation (e.g., counseling on the importance of retention for missed visit deviations, or reviewing the list of prohibited concomitant medications or other products, etc.)

-If there is any question as to whether a deviation has occurred, or how it should be documented, the MTN Regulatory Department (mtnregulatory@mtnstopshiv.org) and MTN-033 Management Team (mtn033mgmt@mtnstopshiv.org) should be contacted.
+If there is any question as to whether a deviation has occurred, or how it should be documented, the MTN Regulatory Department (mtnregulatory@mtnstopshiv.org) and MTN-027 Management Team should be contacted.
 Once the potential protocol deviation has been confirmed, the site will be contacted with this confirmation and the 7-day reporting requirement will begin.
-Once the CRF is submitted, the MTN Regulatory Department will follow up with the site if any clarifications or additional information on the CRF is needed.
+Once the CRF is faxed, the MTN Regulatory Department will follow up with the site if any clarifications or additional information on the CRF is needed.
 The study management team will follow up with the site regarding any next steps as needed.